Hello Stranger (song): Other versions

-The song has been covered by many other artists since the original release in 1963.
-One of the earliest covers was by Elkie Brooks' whose first single, released in 1964, featured a version of "Hello Stranger" on the flip-side of another US R&B hit: Etta James's "Something's Got a Hold on Me".
+The song has been covered by many other artists.
+One of the earliest covers was by Martha Reeves & the Vandellas that same year from their 1963 album Heat Wave.

+Elkie Brooks, whose first single, released in 1964, featured a version of "Hello Stranger" on the flip side of her version of another U.S. R&B hit, Etta James's "Something's Got a Hold on Me".

-In 1966, Ollie McLaughlin had the group the Capitols - who he discovered at a local dance headlined by Barbara Lewis - record "Hello Stranger" to be the B-side of their #7 hit "Cool Jerk".
+In 1966, Ollie McLaughlin had the group the Capitols, discovered at a local dance headlined by Barbara Lewis, record "Hello Stranger" to be the B-side of their #7 hit "Cool Jerk".

 Also in 1966, an instrumental version was released as an alternative B-side to Deon Jackson's "Love Makes The World Go Round" on Carla 2526.
-Although it is billed as Deon Jackson it is rumoured to be Riley Hampton who was the original arranger of the song in 1963.
+Although it is billed as by Deon Jackson, it is rumoured to be by Riley Hampton, who was the arranger of the song in 1963.

 "Hello Stranger" was also a 1969 single release by Darius before returning to the charts in 1973 when it became a regional hit for Fire & Rain, a folk rock duo comprising veteran Tucson musician Manny Freiser and Patti McCarron, Freiser's then-wife who sang lead; their version, which featured Michael Omartian on keyboards, was arranged by Ben Benay who also played guitar.
 Benay had also been guitarist on the version of "Hello Stranger" by Darius.